MSRConnections/Azure-training-course/Content/BigData/Spark HOL/Spark HOL.md

 Here is a quick summary of the key items you learned in this lab:

 - HDInsight is Microsoft Azure's implementation of Hadoop, Spark, and supporting big-data tools
-- The Azure Portal makes it easy to create and configure HDInsight Spark clusters
+- The Azure Portal makes it easy to create, configure, and delete HDInsight Spark clusters
+- HDInsight Spark clusters come with Zeppelin and Jupyter preinstalled
-- HDInisght fully supports popular interactive tools such as Zeppelin and Jupyter
+- Zeppelin and Jupyter notebooks provide powerful means for querying and visualizing data
+- HDInsight Spark clusters should be deleted when they're no longer needed to avoid incurring unwanted charges

 ---